 Ford Motor began a manufacturing revolution with mass production assembly lines in the early 20th century, but today it is one of the world's largest automakers.
-Brands include Ford and and the luxury brand Lincoln.
-(Its Mercury brand was discontinued in 2011.)
-The carmaker's models include the redesigned Ford Mustang, the F-Series pickup, and the fuel-efficient Focus.
-Finance unit Ford Motor Credit is one of the US's leading auto finance companies.
-Ford owns a small stake in Mazda and operates about 65 plants worldwide.
-The company gets more than half of its sales from North America.
+The carmaker's staple of brands and models includes the Ford Mustang, the F-Series pickup, Focus, Lincoln, Fiesta, and Taurus.
+In addition, finance unit

 Sales and Marketing

 Ford's vehicles, parts, and accessories are marketed through retail dealers in North America and through distributors and dealers outside of North America.
 Most of the dealerships are independently owned.
-Throughout 2012 Ford had a network of more than 11,600 dealerships worldwide.
+In 2015 Ford had a network of more than 11,970 dealerships worldwide.

-Like many other car makers, the company is looking to emerging economies for growth, particularly Brazil, Russia, India, and China, where cars sales are forecast to grow more rapidly than in mature markets.
+Like many other car makers, the company is also looking to emerging economies for growth, particularly Brazil, Russia, India, and China, where cars sales are forecast to grow more rapidly than in mature markets.
 Ford is building new plants in India, Thailand, and especially China to meet more demand in the region.
-(By mid-2012 it had already invested about $4.9 billion in China through joint ventures and new plants.)
-In mid-2013 Ford entered the South Asia market of Myanmar, which it views as a key strategic location between India and China, next to a shared border with Thailand.